jonlpersson/ed-latimore/site/_category_pages/living-in-the-hood.md

       This is obviously not the case for everyone.
-There are some harsh truths about the world that you parents didn’t tell you that are essential to know.
-However, I suppose I wsan’t much better off because not knowing and never being told result in the same outcome.
+There are some harsh truths about the world that your parents didn’t tell you that are essential to know.
+However, I suppose I wasn't much better off because not knowing and never being told resulted in the same outcome.

-      Read 6 harsh truths your parents never told you
+      ***Read&nbsp;[6 harsh truths your parents never told you](/harsh-truths/)***

       ### How to forgive your parents